hmendoza23/Personal-Website/README.md

 # Hi!
 I'm Hector Mendoza.

 ### What's there to know about me?
-I'm a Computer Science graduate from California state Long Beach and I currently work as a help desk analyst at Amity Foundation.
+I'm a Computer Science graduate from California State University Long Beach and I currently work as a help desk analyst at Amity Foundation.

 ## This Website gives insights to my:
 - Resume